6chHenry/6chHenry.github.io/docs/about/index.md

 === "English"

     Hello.
-I'm 6ch!I'm an undergraduate student majoring in Mechanics in the 24th grade at Shanghai Jiaotong University.
+I'm 6ch!I'm an undergraduate student majoring in AI in the 24th grade at AI Honored Class, Shanghai Jiaotong University.
 I'm glad to meet you on the internet 🥰.

     I am passionate about the fields of deep learning for computer vision, embodied AI, and I like to share my learning experience and thinking 🤓.